The front-end of the web is based on three major technologies:

 - Each page contains a series of connections to other pages called hyperlinks

 - HTML ensures the proper formatting of content (text, images, video) so that your internet browser can display them as intended

-- Tags = used to wrap content of a web page and define how the browser must format and display the content
+- Elements are used to hold our content and define how the browser must format and display the content.

 - Markup = the set of tags to structure a page